TheresaLui/SelfHelpContent_v2/articles/microsoft.networking_sitetositeconnectivity_tsg/customer-device-is-not-responding-customer-message.md

 <!--issueDescription-->
 Dear customer,

 Thank you for contacting us about your VPN Gateway connectivity issue.
-Through our troubleshooting process we’ve determined that your on-premise VPN device is not responding to connection attempts from Azure’s VPN Gateway.
-Please investigate the cause of this issue and correct any issues in your environment that is preventing the VPN Gateway’s connections.
+Through our troubleshooting process we've determined that your on-premise VPN device is not responding to connection attempts from Azure's VPN Gateway.
+Please investigate the cause of this issue and correct any issues in your environment that is preventing the VPN Gateway's connections.

 Best Regards,
 <!--/issueDescription-->